-- Vote for shareholder proposals asking that a majority or more of directors be independent unless the board composition already meets the proposed threshold by Catholic Advisory Services' definition of independence. - Vote for shareholder proposals to strengthen the definition of independence for board directors.
+- Vote for shareholder proposals asking that a majority or more of directors be independent unless the board composition already meets the proposed threshold by Catholic Advisory Services' definition of independence (See Classification of Directors). - Vote for shareholder proposals to strengthen the definition of independence for board directors.